MiledKalbourji/CSCI401W/assignments/product_vision/teacherApp.md

 ## Vision Statement

-To be the driver for a positive change in education, Teacher App envisions a world where students feel valued and engaged.By revolutionizing the approach to attendance management, we aspire to create a learning environment where truancy is minimized, and students thrive.
+To be the driver for a positive change in education, Teacher App envisions a world where students feel valued and engaged.
+By revolutionizing the approach to attendance management, we aspire to create a learning environment where truancy is minimized, and students thrive.
 Teacher App aims to be the cornerstone of a future where education is not just about imparting knowledge but fostering a sense of connection, empowerment, and success for every student.

 ## Product Vision Board